1548

 1568

-Benedictine period: first vineyards and the start of winemaking
+Benedictine period: the first vineyards and winemaking

-The Fortress and Estate became a property of the Benedictine Order as a result of an exchange of the Castle of Monjardín with the Count of Eguía.
+The Fortress and Estate became property of the Benedictine monks Order as a result of an exchange of the Castle of Monjardín with the Count of Eguía.
 The monks used this logistical asset to breed wool-producing sheep and to make wine and spirits, one of their famed expertises.

 1839